GoogleCloudDataproc/custom-images/README.md

     image build VM.
 The VM will not be able to access the internet, but if [Private Google Access](https://cloud.google.com/vpc/docs/configure-private-google-access)
     is enabled for the subnetwork, it can still access Google services (e.g., GCS) through internal IP of the VPC.
-This flag is ignored when `--daisy-path` is specified.
 *   **--service-account**: The service account that is used to launch the VM instance that builds the custom Dataproc image.
 The scope of this service account is defaulted to "/auth/cloud-platform", which authorizes VM instance